mdnu838/OpenMux/.github/REPOSITORY_SETUP.md

 - ☑ **Require conversation resolution before merging**

+- ☑ **Restrict who can push to matching branches**
+  - Add: No one (this prevents direct pushes entirely)
+  - Note: This forces all changes to come via PRs from `develop` branch

 - ☑ **Do not allow bypassing the above settings** (even for admins)

+- ☑ **Lock branch** (optional, for maximum protection)
+  - This makes the branch read-only except via PRs

 **⚠️ Optional (Recommended):**
 - ☑ Require linear history (clean commit history)